Rushikesh7997/Todo-App-React/README.md

 ## Usage

 1.  **Creating a Note:**
-    * Click the "Add Note" button.
+    * Click the "+" button.
     * Enter a title and content for your note.
     * Click the "Save" button to create the note.

 2.  **Editing a Note:**
-    * Click the "Edit" button on the note you want to edit.
+    * Click the note button on the note you want to edit.
     * Modify the title and content.
     * click the "Save" button to save changes.